poetic/meteor-reacterminator/README.md

 npm install -g poetic/stanza
 stanza --create
 // make sure you have
-// .design.zip at the root the project or
+// design.zip at the root the project or
 // .design/ folder which contains all the webflow files stanza --update
 ```